anmolol117/amazon_delivery_time_prediction/README.md

 # amazon_delivery_time_prediction
-This project predicts Amazon delivery times using features like location, time, weather, and traffic.
-It applies XGBoost and a deep learning model (Keras Sequential) after extensive preprocessing.
-RMSE is used for evaluation, aiding in optimizing delivery logistics and improving ETA accuracy.
+This project focuses on predicting delivery time for Amazon orders by leveraging machine learning and deep learning models on a rich dataset comprising spatial, temporal, and contextual features.
+The dataset includes store and drop-off coordinates, order and pickup times, weather conditions, traffic levels, vehicle type, and delivery area.
+Comprehensive preprocessing steps were applied, including missing value handling, datetime parsing, feature engineering (e.g., calculating time-to-pickup), and one-hot encoding of categorical variables.

+Multiple regression models were implemented and evaluated, including XGBoost Regressor (XGBRegressor) and a deep learning model using the TensorFlow Keras Sequential API.
+These models were trained to predict delivery duration, with performance measured using Root Mean Squared Error (RMSE).
+The XGBoost model leveraged boosting techniques for structured feature learning, while the neural network captured complex nonlinear patterns in the data.

+This predictive system offers valuable insights for optimizing last-mile logistics, improving delivery efficiency, and enhancing customer satisfaction through accurate Estimated Time of Arrival (ETA) predictions.